wimols/wimols.github.io/_posts/1956-05-04-life-part-four.md

 - Origin of life
 ---

-The key question: "Are we alone in the universe?" still deserves an answer in my lifetime.
+<span style="color: red;">The key question: "Are we alone in the universe?" still deserves an answer in my lifetime.
 I feel that a ballast would fall off my shoulders.
-To ease the pain, here is an overview.
+To ease the pain, here is an overview.</span>

 # Exoplanets.